a2life/shogi-board/readme.md

 parameters--
 - maskBranch :boolean.
 When branch moves exists, then a dropdown list will be displayed at the branch point.
-It usually shows the default move.  if this parameter is set to 1, then the first selection shows "Next Move" and forces user to select move. when "next move" is displayed in the option window, forward button and tap forward are also disabled.
+It usually shows the default move.  if this parameter is set to true, then the first selection shows "Next Move" and forces user to select move. when "next move" is displayed in the option window, forward button and tap forward are also disabled.
 - sOnHand : string indicating on hand pieces for sente. default is none. ex. "l,l,p" (see below)